Blue-Fire-Modding/Blue-Fire-Dye-Mod-Template/README.md

-Follow standard modding procedure to produce a pak file and the mod should work perfectly and remember to delete all uassets and uexps except the Player_Clothes_Basic uasset and uexp before packaging
+Follow standard modding procedure to produce a pak file and remember to delete all uassets and uexps except the Player_Clothes_Basic uasset and uexp before packaging

+The mod should work perfectly now!(remember to add _P at the end of the pak file)

 *please don't look at the original parent material it's fucking mess*